-A PubMed search for “Graston” brought up 7 articles.
-5 were case reports, one was a description of the design of a proposed trial, and the only one that was a clinical study was a pilot study that was not very informative.
+A PubMed search for “Graston” brought up seven articles.
+Five were case reports, one was a description of the design of a proposed trial, and the only one that was a clinical study was a pilot study that was not very informative.

 1. A case report of treatment of a tibialis posterior strain in an athlete.
 I thought this one was really funny.
-In addition to the Graston technique, the patient received acupuncture, electrical stimulation, Active Release Technique((R)), ultrasound therapy with Traumeel (a mixture of 14 homeopathic remedies), and rehabilitation.
+In addition to the Graston technique, the patient received acupuncture, electrical stimulation, Active Release Technique®, ultrasound therapy with Traumeel (a mixture of homeopathic doses of herbs, primarily Arnica), and rehabilitation.
 So in addition to wondering if the patient would have recovered just as fast with no treatment, we are left wondering which of these modalities or which combination of them was helpful, if any.

 3. Not a trial, but a description of the design of a proposed trial.